farhi/matlab-sonyalpha/README.md

   Alternatively, your can connect the camera with a USB cable.
 The gphoto2 library will then be used (must be installed - see http://www.gphoto.org/).
   Set the USB camera in 'PC remote' mode.
+GPhoto mode is rather slow.

 Using the Plot Window
 ---------------------